Italdesign Giugiaro: Foundation

 Giorgetto Giugiaro and Aldo Mantovani founded Studi Italiani Realizzazione Prototipi S.p.A.
 (SIRP), the company that would eventually become Italdesign, on February 13, 1968, in Moncalieri, Italy.

 Volkswagen

 Volkswagen and Italdesign have a history of working together that dates back to the early 1970s.

-Former Volkswagen AG Chairman Ferdinand Piëch apprenticed at Italdesign during the summer of 1972, learning about engineering and design.
+Former Volkswagen Group Chairman Ferdinand Piëch apprenticed at Italdesign during the summer of 1972, learning about engineering and design.
 Italdesign is responsible for the design of several notable Volkswagen vehicles including the first generation Volkswagen Golf (1974), Volkswagen Scirocco (1974) and Volkswagen Passat (1973) and the Audi 80 (1974).

-In May 2010, Italdesign agreed to transfer 90.1% of its shares to Audi AG subsidiary Lamborghini Holding S.p.A. in order to keep Volkswagen's Italian holdings bundled together.
+In May 2010, Italdesign agreed to transfer 90.1% of its shares to Audi's subsidiary Lamborghini Holding S.p.A. in order to keep Volkswagen's Italian holdings bundled together.
 The purchase price was not disclosed.
 The Giugiaro family retained ownership of the remaining shares.
 Both Giorgetto Giugiaro and his son, Fabrizio Giugiaro, continued to have active roles in the company.
-In July 2015 it was announced that Giorgetto Giugiaro had left and sold the remaining shares to Audi AG.
+In July 2015 it was announced that Giorgetto Giugiaro had left and sold the remaining shares to Lamborghini.